Safeguarding and keeping children safe is our top priority.

 Local Authority Governors are appointed to be a link between the Local Authority (Oxfordshire Council) and the school.

 Staff Governors are in a unique position of being involved in the day to day running of the school.

 School governors are elected members of the public who make a positive contribution to children’s education.
 They provide strategic leadership and accountability in schools; appoint the head teacher and assistant head teacher(s), and also sit on interview panels when a new teacher is appointed.
 It is the governors who hold the main responsibility for financial decisions made in schools; this is a key area, as the governors work with the head teacher to make the tough decisions about balancing resources whilst ensuring the best for our children.

 The role of the Governing Body is a strategic one; its key functions are to:

 The governors attend committee meetings each term, discuss and make informed decisions, some of which can have a direct impact on the day to day operation of the school.
-The chair of governors also meets each week with the head teacher, to discuss a whole range of issues; these meetings are extremely useful, as it is important that governors act as a critical friend.
+The Chair of Governors meets weekly with the Head Teacher, to discuss a whole range of issues; these meetings are extremely useful, as it is important that governors act as a critical friend.

 We have some vacancies on the governing body for Foundation Governors: